rage/java-programming-fall-19/data/osa-8/3-rajapinta.md

 <!-- Rajapinnan `able` toteuttaminen siis edellyttää että luokalla on metodi `double weight()`.
 Laatikollehan lisättiin juuri tämä metodi.
 Laatikosta voidaan siis tehdä talletettava! -->
-Implementing the `Packable` API requires a class to have the method `double weight()`.
+Implementing the `Packable` Interface requires a class to have the method `double weight()`.
 We just added this method to the Box class.
 This means we can make the Box packable as well!

 <!-- Laatikot ovat olioita joihin voidaan laittaa `able`-rajapinnan toteuttavia olioita.
 Laatikot toteuttavat itsekin rajapinnan.
 Eli **laatikon sisällä voi olla myös laatikoita!** -->
-Boxes are objects, which can contain objects implementing the `packable` API.
-Boxes implement this API as well.
+Boxes are objects, which can contain objects implementing the `packable` Interface.
+Boxes implement this Interface as well.
 So **a box can contain other boxes!**

 <!-- Kokeile että näin varmasti on, eli tee ohjelmassasi muutama box, laita laatikoihin tavaroita ja laita pienempiä laatikoita isompien laatikoiden sisään.
 Kokeile myös mitä tapahtuu kun laitat laatikon itsensä sisälle.
 Miksi näin käy? -->